Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 ```PowerShell
 Install-Package Azure.Identity
 ```

-## Prerequisites

-- Microsoft Azure Subscription: To call Microsoft Azure services, including Azure Synapse, you need to first [create an account](https://account.windowsazure.com/Home/Index).
-If you do not have an existing Azure account, you may sign up for a free trial or use your MSDN subscriber benefits.

-- The Azure Synapse client library shares the same [Prerequisites](https://github.com/azure/azure-sdk-for-net#prerequisites) as the Microsoft Azure SDK for .NET.

 ## Examples
 The Azure.Analytics.Synapse.AccessControl package supports synchronous and asynchronous APIs.
 The following section covers some of the most common Azure Synapse Analytics access control related tasks: